STANDARDS & ETHICS

 ethiopiancrisis.org

-An independent, non-partisan platform dedicated to the documentation of human rights violations in Ethiopia.
-We provide data-driven evidence for international awareness, advocacy and judicial accountability.
+An independent, non-partisan platform dedicated to aggregating reports of human rights violations in Ethiopia.
+We provide a data-driven platform to support international awareness and transparency.

 © 2024 ETHIOPIANCRISIS.ORG MONITORING CONSORTIUM